Navigating permanent underdetermination in dark energy and inflationary cosmology: Introduction

 \section{Introduction}

 The standard `$\Lambda$CDM + inflation' model of modern cosmology is remarkably successful in accurately describing the evolution of the universe from mere fractions of a second after its birth until the present day \cite{Planck:2018vyg}.
 Notwithstanding a few anomalies, all the available evidence indicates that this model offers an excellent description of reality.
 Yet, there remains a persistent sense of dissatisfaction due to the glaring absence of adequate explanations for much of the model's structure, which stems from the fact that it is largely phenomenological in nature.
-The basic ingredients of the model include: \begin{description} \item[Friedmann–Lema\^itre–Robertson–Walker (FLRW) metric:] The universe is described on large scales by the FLRW geometry, which is characterized by its homogeneity and isotropy.
-Deviations from homogeneity and isotropy are treated as small perturbations. \item[Inflation:] An early period of accelerated expansion that smoothed and flattened the universe, and produced tiny density perturbations that seeded future large-scale structure, driven by a field called the `inflaton'. \item[Baryonic matter and radiation:] Matter-energy content represented by the familiar standard model of particle physics. \item[Dark matter:] A non-baryonic `dark' matter that is crucial for accounting for empirical observations of galaxy rotation curves, the matter power spectrum, gravitational lensing, etc. \item[Dark energy:] A late period of accelerated expansion that the universe is only just entering driven by a form of `dark' energy. \end{description} The reasons for dissatisfaction are obvious.
+The reasons for dissatisfaction are obvious.
 The only component of the model over which we have any kind of firm epistemic control are the fields in the standard model of particle physics, and these represent only a tiny fraction of the universe's energy budget at $\sim 5\%$ (compared with $\sim 25\%$ for dark matter and $\sim 70\%$ for dark energy).
-In the words of \textcite[p.~340]{Peebles2020}, the model consists of placeholders that represent the ``simplest ideas that would allow a fit to the observations'', as is evident in the name: `$\Lambda$' refers to a cosmological constant, `CDM' refers to cold dark matter, and `inflation' refers to a dynamical scalar field; all being the simplest possible physical realizations that satisfy the required empirical constraints.
+In the words of \textcite[p.~340]{Peebles2020}, the model consists of placeholders that represent the ``simplest ideas that would allow a fit to the observations'': `$\Lambda$' refers to a cosmological constant, `CDM' refers to cold dark matter, and `inflation' refers to a dynamical scalar field in the very early universe.